10 Social Media Campaigns to Inspire Your Own in 2024

 YouTube video

-UK bakery chain Greggs took the internet by storm when they launched their vegan sausage roll.
-What was unique about this campaign was not just the product, but the way it was presented to the public.
+UK bakery chain Greggs had the internet in stitches when they launched their vegan sausage roll.

-Greggs timed their launch perfectly with Veganuary — a growing trend where people follow a vegan diet in January.
-They released iPhone-style video ads, infusing humor into their announcements.
-This unexpected twist garnered attention and ignited conversations around their brand.
+Greggs also timed their launch perfectly with Veganuary — a growing trend where people follow a vegan diet in January.
+They released these iPhone-style video ads, making people laugh and letting them know about the savory new treat.

 But, they didn’t stop there.